XinqiangYan/xinqiangyan.github.io/content/portfolio/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: High-performance RF Coil for VUIIS Small Animal Scanners
+      - title: High-performance RF Coil for Small Animal Scanners
         content: 'Optimizing the performance of the animal coils is crucial for enhancing imaging outcomes.'
         align: left
         background: